nilocallen/nilocallen.github.io/_pages/about.md

 signature: assets/images/about/signature.png
 ---
 Hey there!
-I'm a computer science grad from RIT seeking a full-time, remote <br>or Boston stationed role in computer science research, networking, cyber security, or low-level/embedded systems.
+I'm a computer science grad from RIT seeking a full-time, remote <br>or Boston stationed role in software engineering, game creation, computer science research, networking, cyber security, or low-level/embedded systems.

 Although I'm open minded in which roles I'm seeking, I do have a few special interests that I would love to professionally explore.
+Firstly, I began programming in my teenage years to create games.
+I loved my computers and I loved my games, and this was the first choice of many that gave me my career today.
+I came out of this with a cursory understanding of the game engines Unity and Gamemaker Studio, as well as experience creating my own 2d game engine.

-Firstly, I love tying software to hardware.
+Next, I love tying software to hardware.
 This interest first blossomed in my high school robotics team, where I was the lead programmer and builder, and taught the newcomers how to code.
 In college, this interest evolved into my newest passion in the industry: low level hardware and software.
 This began in one of my first 200 level courses, where I learned the inner workings of assembly language